fongc123/notes/Machine Learning/Classification.md

 $$

 ### Naive Bayes Classifier
 The <span style = "color:lightblue">naive Bayes classifier</span> assumes [[#Conditional Independence|conditional independence]].
-Without the assumption, the calculated probabilities will be very small which is undesired.
+Without the assumption, the calculated probabilities will be very small, which is undesired.

 #### Conditional Independence
 Absolute independence is a strong requirement and is **seldom met**.
 Random variables $X$ and $Y$ are **conditionally independent** given $Z$ when the following statement is true.